top of page

 Laura joined CEAACC in summer 2022.
 Her CEAACC work includes working at the centre, in local schools, and work with other charities and organisations.

-Marie is a member of the British Association of Counsellors and Psychotherapists (BACP).
-Marie adheres to the BACP Code of Ethics.
+As a student member of the British Association of Counsellors and Psychotherapists (BACP), Jude adheres to the BACP Code of Ethics.

 Meet the Team